-As far as sound design, last year, the short movie “Into the Night” was a story by Stephen King. https://www.imdb.com/title/tt7512980/ made it to the final round of competition and the music library for SportsWorldGym, the biggest Gym chain in Latin America.
+As far as sound design, last year, the short movie “Into the Night” was a story by Stephen King. https://www.imdb.com/title/tt7512980/ made it into the Academy's final round of competition.
 Commissioned by the City of San Antonio to compose the music for the San Antonio Tricentennial Celebration, music to be used during the year-long festivities, including music that is part of the permanent collection of the Witte Museum, besides Chamber work, celebrating our Military City.

-He has been awarded the NALAC/NFA San Antonio Artist grant to support the development of the music book o“Cenicienta, a Quinceañera with a Taste of Cinderella”, a Mariachi musical that portrays one of the most beautiful and familiar events in the Hispanic Culture: the “Quinceañera” or coming of age of teens.
+He has been awarded the NALAC/NFA San Antonio Artist grant to help with the development of the music book for "Cenicienta, a Quinceañera with a Taste of Cinderella," a Mariachi musical that depicts one of the most beautiful and well known occasions in Hispanic culture: the "Quinceañera," or coming of age of teens.

 In 2015 composed the music for México City’s Film Commission promos were presented during the Cannes Film Festival.

 “Cosmovisión”, a contemporary Ballet suite inspired by the Aztec culture, that blends pre-Hispanic and contemporary folk instrumentation with Náhuatl readings and Electronica, premiered at a VIP event for the Americans for the Arts (AFTA) convention in June 2012.
 He has won the West Hollywood Film Fest’s Best Composer award and his Music scores and Sound designs are included in award-winning productions.